Homeopathy

 I tried Hepar Sulph 30C as instructed above (dissolved in water/alcohol, hitting the bottle, etc).
 I gave the remedy 3 times a day for 3 days, back in early June.
 It didn't seem to do much.
 The changes I would note are that her swollen eyes improved quite a bit, head smells more metallic - maybe a bit coppery - than it used to (but her ears still smell cheesy) and her balding patches have grown in size.

 I've given it some time to test for food allergies since giving the remedy - that's why it's been a while since I last posted.
-I've also been treating her with a natural cream containing tea tree oil and lavender, but not until about 3 weeks after I gave hepar sulph.
+I've also been treating her with a natural cream containing tea tree oil and lavender, but not until about 3 weeks after I gave Hepar Sulph.
 It reduces the itching, but it's no cure, obviously.

 Any suggestions?